In 2019 (as in 2018), EuroMarine organises two distinct, parallel calls:

 - Foresight Workshops ('horizon scanning', FWS) – maximum funding: 7,500 €

-- EuroMarine Working Groups (WG) addressing strategic services or issues – maximum funding: 5,000 €
+- EuroMarine Working Groups (WG) addressing strategic services or issues and reinforcing the network – maximum funding: 5,000 €

-Activities should preferably be carried out in 2019 and any exemption should be justified in the proposal.
+Activities should in principle be carried out in 2020 and any exemption should be justified in the proposal.

 The two sets of proposals corresponding to the above two categories will be reviewed separately using specific criteria and specific pools of EuroMarine referees.
 The EuroMarine Steering Committee will make final decisions.